 Under the terms of a senior executive health examination program, the chief executive officer and each of our senior vice presidents and vice presidents is entitled to be reimbursed for the costs of an executive physical examination at least once every two years.
-The maximum permitted reimbursement for physical examination was \$2,500 at least once every two years in 2018 and 2019.
+The maximum permitted reimbursement for a physical examination was \$2,500 in 2018 and 2019.
 Effective October 1, 2019, the maximum permitted reimbursement under this program was increased to \$4,000 at least once every two years.